Oh the Drama - Doug at the Movies

 The Laundromat (2019) When Meryl Streep suffers real tragedy and discovers her settlement is next to nothing, she’ll attempt to learn why; Steven Soderbergh steps in and with some black-humored backstories shows us how shell companies, overseas banks & awful US tax laws are helping money-launder billions and robbing everyone.
 Hey Rotten Tomatoes, you creamed this movie and it deserves better.
 Turns out, us little people do too.
 My grade: B

-Lady Bird (2017) A senior year in the life of Christine aka “Lady Bird”, a skinny 17 year old who’s ready to put Catholic school, family and Sacramento behind her to go to college—far away, East Coast if possible.
-There’s going to be some roadblocks—falling in love, finding a college that will accept her and a watchful, outspoken mother played so right by Laurie Metcalf who is far from perfect, as no mom should be.
-It can be an awkward watch at times, but it’s honest & has heart.
+Lady Bird (2017) A senior year in the life of Christine aka “Lady Bird”, a 17 year old who’s ready to put school, family and Sacramento behind her to go to college—far away, if possible.
+There’s going to be some roadblocks: falling in love, finding a college that will accept her and an outspoken mother played so right by Laurie Metcalf who is far from perfect, as no mom should be.
+It can be an awkward watch at times, but it’s honest.
 My grade: B

 The Book of Henry (2017) Henry is an 11 year old genius who watches & worries over his little brother, his mom (Naomi Watts) and the girl with the sad face who lives next door.
 Heartbreak is coming and in a big way; but not to worry, Henry has a plan in store for everyone concerned.
 Critics ROASTED this movie for its improbable storyline, but I’m glad I ignored them—I found this inventive, dear and satisfying.
 You will too.
 My grade: B